 It's not clear what causes myeloma.

 The myeloma cells continue trying to produce antibodies, as healthy plasma cells do, but the myeloma cells produce abnormal antibodies that the body can't use.
 Instead, the abnormal antibodies (monoclonal proteins, or M proteins) build up in the body and cause problems such as damage to the kidneys.
 Cancer cells can also cause damage to the bones that increases the risk of broken bones.

 A connection with MGUS

 Factors that may increase your risk of multiple myeloma include:

 - Male sex.
 Men are more likely to develop the disease than are women.

 - Black race.
-Black people are about twice as likely to develop multiple myeloma as are white people.
+Black people are more likely to develop multiple myeloma than are people of other races.

 Complications of multiple myeloma include:

 - Frequent infections.
 Myeloma cells inhibit your body's ability to fight infections.

 - Bone problems.
 Multiple myeloma can also affect your bones, leading to bone pain, thinning bones and broken bones.

 - Low red blood cell count (anemia).
 As myeloma cells crowd out normal blood cells, multiple myeloma can also cause anemia and other blood problems.